fluentpython/orablog/level-up.rst

 Another common reason for manually computing index values manually is iterating over two or more sequences in parallel.
 That use case is covered by the ``zip`` built-in generator.
 Again, no index variable needed.

-The ``with`` construct is another feature that prevents bugs: a spring-loaded mechanism that closes files, releases locks and reverts configurations temporarily changed.
+The ``with`` construct is another feature that prevents bugs: a spring-loaded mechanism that closes files, releases locks and creates .
 An tuple unpacking, eminently Pythonic, catches bugs early by making sure the number of items provided match exactly the number of items expected.
 These are just some of the bug-saving features built in the language.
 Use them well.

 #2 Leverage new features and APIs